richarrd92/skillshare-app/README.md

 ```

 ### Scalable Project Design
-A scalable architecture for a full-stack Skill Swap web application where users can offer and request skills to exchange.
+A scalable architecture for a full-stack Skillshare web application where users can offer and request skills to exchange.

 ### High-Level Architecture